Influence of operating temperature

 For applications where bearings operate continuously at elevated temperatures the dynamic load carrying capacity of the bearing may need to be adjusted.
 For further information please consult the SKF application engineering service.

-The satisfactory operation of bearings at elevated temperatures also depends on whether the chosen lubricant will retain its lubricating properties and whether the materials used for the seals, cages etc. are suitable, see sections Lubrication and Materials for rolling bearings.
+The satisfactory operation of bearings at elevated temperatures also depends on whether the chosen lubricant will retain its lubricating properties and whether the materials used for the seals, cages etc. are suitable, see sections

 In general bearings operating at high temperatures require higher stability class than S1, contact the SKF application engineering service.